GENERAL ORDER G-02-23: SUBJECT PERSONAL APPEARANCE AND GROOMING (SWORN)

 F. The Chief has the authority to order personnel to cover tattoos deemed to be inconsistent with the mission of law enforcement.
 Members shall cover such tattoos with Division-issued clothing or by utilizing commercially available cosmetics or fabric covers made for the purpose of covering tattoos.
 If commercial products are used, they must be of a skin-tone color and be neutral in appearance.
 This policy shall apply while the member is on-duty (including training or outside events), representing the Division in an official capacity, or when engaged in law enforcement secondary employment; regardless of whether the member is in uniform or otherwise attired.

 IV.
 BODY ORNAMENTATION

-A. Members shall not wear any item of ornamentation or jewelry on their hands, ears, head, face, nose, eyebrow, tongue, or any other body part that is visible when clothed.
+A. Members shall not wear any item of ornamentation or jewelry on their hands, ears, head, face, nose, eyebrow, tongue, or any other body part that is visible when clothed, Except as authorized in this policy.
 Prohibited ornamentation includes, but is not limited to, body-piercing jewelry.

 B. Members are permitted to wear the following jewelry:

 1. Up to three rings on the ring finger of one hand and one ring on the other hand;

 2. One wristwatch;

 3. Medical alert bracelet